caocscar/workshops/python intro/README.md

 # Introduction to Python

 There are no notes for this workshop.
-I just do it off the top of my head using a project-based learning approach.
+I do it freestyle using a project-based learning approach.

 Exercises
 https://goo.gl/bw1J9L